LuoweiZhou/YouCook2-Leaderboard/README.md

 SOTA Dense Video Captioning metric: https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123510511.pdf

 ## Acknowledgement
-Thanks to Santiago for suggesting the initiation of YouCook2 leaderboard.
+Thanks to Santiago for suggesting and contributing to the leaderboard.
 Thanks for Nathan for contributing to the Object Grounding part.